caiton1/CS386-Meal-Creation-App/documentation/Deliverables/Deliverable5/Deliverable5.md

 Disclaimer: This project doesn't use classes so we are stretching these examples to best fit the design patterns.

 ## Design Principles (Elleana Negrelli)
+Our design observes the SOLID principles to a considerable extent.
+One instance in which our code follows the Single Responsibility Principle is in ‘favorite.py’.
+Each function, ‘add_favorite’, ‘remove_favorite’, and ‘is_favorited’, only has one single responsibility.
+This principle is adhered to in ‘preferenceFilter.py’ as well since the ‘filter_recipes’ function’s sole responsibility is to filter the recipes based on preference.
+This function also observes the Open/Closed Principle, seeing as it is closed for modification for the most part although it could be improved upon for extensibility.
+The Liskov Substitution Principle and Interface Segregation Principle are loosely demonstrated in the ‘UserData’ class within ‘user.py’.
+The class is open to data source substitutions without breaking the application, and each class and function has a specific responsibility without unnecessary methods although it does not explicitly use interfaces.